reggietheroman/cs-phaser-2/README.md

 # cs-phaser-2 (Mouse clicks)

-Simple example showing how to register click actions on images
+Simple example showing how to register click actions on images/sprites.

 ## setup
 `npm install` - installs the dependencies